-These healthy no-bake chocolate peanut butter oatmeal bars resemble a chocolate rice krispie treat, but better!
+These healthy no bake chocolate oat bars resemble a chocolate rice krispie treat, but better!
 Each one has a crispy, nutty oat base with a thick layer of dark chocolate on top.
 They take about 10 minutes to whip up with just 4 wholesome ingredients.
 Easily made gluten free and dairy free and even your kids will love them!

 You'll also love my nut-free chocolate granola bars and gluten free peanut butter blossom cookies!